Wamae/yii2-gii-modal-1/README.md

 ## Description

 This generator generates a controller and views that implement CRUD (Create, Read, Update, Delete) operations for the specified data model.
+Uses Pjax && Bootstrap Modal.

 ## Installation